Roslyn–Flower Hill Elementary School: Plans approved, September 13, 1949

-Roslyn-Flower Hill Elementary School, 1950s – 1980s
+Roslyn–Flower Hill Elementary School, 1953–1980

-The school was opened on January 12, 1953, and was located at the end of Center Drive in the Broadridge at Flower Hill subdivision at its southern end and Woodland Road in what would eventually become the Wildwood at Flower Hill subdivision at its northern end.
+The school was opened on January 12, 1953, and was located at the end of Center Drive in Flower Hill.
+The village's Broadridge housing development is located at the former school's southern end, with Woodland Road in what would eventually become the Wildwood at Flower Hill housing development at its northern end.

 A flag-raising ceremony took place at 9 AM that morning, during which the students congregated around the flagpole.
 Boy scouts, girl scouts, and cub scouts were all represented at the ceremony, as well.
 The flag, which was donated to the Roslyn School District by the parents of the students, was raised, and a bugle was sounded.
 This was followed by students reciting the Pledge of Allegiance, and then singing "America".
 Superintendent Bryant then came forward, greeting and speaking to the students.

-The ceremony lasted approximately 15-20 minutes, and was short due to the cold weather.
+The ceremony lasted approximately 15–20 minutes, and was short due to the cold weather.

-The school was often used as a place in which community meetings were held - such as during a controversial rezoning plan in which would downsize a greenbelt area adjacent to Hempstead Harbor in order to create an industrial park.
-Over 250 residents were in attendance for that meeting, which took place inside the school.
+The school was often used as a place in which community meetings were held – including a public hearing in the 1970s regarding a controversial rezoning plan, which would downsize a greenbelt area adjacent to Hempstead Harbor in order to create an industrial park.
+Over 250 residents were in attendance for that meeting, which took place inside the building.

-The Roslyn-Flower Hill Elementary School served Roslyn students residing in the area between kindergarten and third grade.
+The Roslyn–Flower Hill Elementary School served Roslyn students residing in the area between kindergarten and third grade.

 The school was designed by the Manhattan-based firm of Moore & Hutchins.